yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

-# Privacy Policy for WeatherVista
+# Privacy Policy for SkyVista

 **Last Updated:** January 2025

 ## Introduction

-WeatherVista ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard information when you use our mobile application WeatherVista (the "App").
+SkyVista ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard information when you use our mobile application SkyVista (the "App").

 ## Information We Collect

 ### User Preferences (Stored Locally)

-WeatherVista stores the following preferences locally on your device:
+SkyVista stores the following preferences locally on your device:

 - **Favorite Cities**: Cities you have marked as favorites
 - **Home City**: Your selected home city preference